 - Don’t go to the supermarket hungry.
 Eating before you head to the supermarket helps reduce the risk of unwanted food cravings and impulsive buying.

-Now that you know how to avoid those sugary snacks here’s a few healthy snack ideas:
+Now that you know how to avoid those sugary snacks here are a few healthy snack ideas:

 - Mixed Nut

-- Vegetables eg carrot, cucumber or celery with hummus
+- Vegetables eg carrots, cucumber, or celery with hummus

 - Smoothie (rule- always include at least 1 green vegetable)

 - Air-popped popcorn (no butter- try added spices)

 - Nut butter on veggie sticks, rice cakes, or fruit